ibm-cloud-docs/netezza/examples2_singularity.md

    {: codeblock}

-## 1. Create an external data source
+## 1. Create an external data source.
 {: #create_ds2}

 External datasources allow an administrator to grant access to S3 without providing the keys directly to a user.